bernardodiasc/bernardodiasc.github.io/docs/content/posts/2018-02-26-blog-progress/index.md

 If you are checking this blog at the date of this post, you may still be thinking: "meh..."

 C'mon, take some faith on me!
 So far I spent 6h building this blog, it's based on some existing boileplated as mentioned in previous post.
-But I'm not using any open source CMS, I'had built my own CMS!
+But I'm not using any open source CMS, I built my own CMS!
 I want to show you my craft, but this craft takes time, much more time.
-Let's keep all the fun. 🤓
+Let's keep all the fun rolling. 🤓

 I have a roadmap of upgrades that I want to include and they will be made progressively.
 The cool thing is that the project is already usable, the MVP was put alive on it's first day.
-Yeah yeah, quite crude, but hey, take a look at the source code, it's pretty awesome already.
+Yeah yeah, quite crude, but hey, take a look at the [source code](https://github.com/bernardodiasc/bernardodiasc.github.io), it's pretty awesome already.

-For future efforts, there's a ton of things in my backlog that I want to include here.
+For future efforts, there's a lot of things in my backlog that I want to work in.

 ## Future features: